 An introduction to succession planning

-According to the Canadian Federation of Independent Business (CFIB)Opens a new website in a new window, only 1 in 10 business owners have a formal succession plan in place.
+According to the Canadian Federation of Independent Business (CFIB), only 1 in 10 business owners have a formal succession plan in place.

 Taking the steps today to make a succession plan can help ensure your business keeps running smoothly.